aumpierre-unb/McCabeThiele.jl/README.md

-stages computes the number of theoretical stages of a distillation column using the method of McCabe-Thiele, given a function y = y(x) that relates the liquid fraction x and the vapor fraction y, or a x-y matrix of the liquid and the vapor fractions, the vector of the fractions of the products and the feed, the feed quality, and the reflux ratio at the top of the column.
+stages computes the number of theoretical stages of a distillation column using the method of McCabe-Thiele, given a function or a matrix of the liquid and the vapor fraction, the compositions of the feed and the products, the feed quality, and the reflux ratio at the top of the column.